All posts

 • Focus Groups: Gathering a small group of customers to discuss their experiences can uncover detailed feedback and ideas.

-• Quizzes and Challenges: Incorporating Nudge’s Quizzes feature related to your products can make the feedback process engaging.
+• Quizzes and Challenges: Incorporating Nudge’s Quizzes feature related to your products can engage the feedback process.
 For instance, you could offer a small reward for completing a feedback quiz.

 • Video Feedback: Encourage customers to submit video testimonials.
 This can provide more personal and impactful insights.